forj-oss/jenkins-install-inits/github-authentication/README.md

 - Add `GITHUB_API_URL` in the jenkins environment startup.
 - Add `GITHUB_CLIENT_ID` in the jenkins environment startup.
 - Add `GITHUB_CLIENT_SECRET` in the jenkins environment startup.
+- Optionally, add `GITHUB_OATH_SCOPES` in the jenkins environment startup.
+By default, scope is set to `read:org,user:email`.

 Example:
 ```